whlapinel/course-manager/notes.md

 ## Progress Log

+### 1/23/2025

+Didn't accomplish as much today due to time constraints.
+Cleaned up NodeList and NodeDetails components code by adding corresponding methods to the PageData structs.

+### 1/22/2025

+Added ability to view and upload lesson files.
+Went a lot quicker than I expected.

 ### 1/21/2025

 Finally implemented Copying Course to Term.
 Thought I had trouble with units and lessons becoming orphaned after parent course was deleted but that doesn't seem to happen now.
 Something to watch out / test for though.
 It appears that all child rows are deleted by ON CASCADE, so that when a course is deleted, the units, lessons, and lesson_dates